 How valuable is the Nectar Credit Card?
 As with all credit card points rewards systems, it depends on how good you are at managing and redeeming your points, and how much you spend.
 First, let's assume that a Nectar point is worth 0.5 pence.
 The following table shows the value of different amounts of Nectar points:

 |1,000 Nectar points||£5|

 |10,000 Nectar points||£50|

 On the Amex Nectar card, you earn 2 Nectar points for every £1 spent.
 So the more you spend the more you earn.
 Below we show the estimated value of rewards by level of general spending on the card, for both year 1 (when the annual fee is waived and you can earn a 20,000 point welcome bonus) and in subsequent years.

 |How Much Can You Earn on the Amex Nectar Card? (by annual spending)||Year 2 Rewards (includes annual fee)||Year 1 Rewards|

 Bottom Line: The Nectar Credit Card by American Express delivers an expected 1% rewards rate on all spending where Amex is accepted, except warehouse retailers.
 The Nectar card is the most valuable during the first year: the £25 annual fee is waived year 1 and you can earn a 20,000 Nectar point welcome bonus.
 This card is an Amex, so may not be accepted everywhere.

 Other Nectar Card Features

-Purchase Protection is another feature of the Nectar Purchase card that you will hopefully never need.
+Purchase Protection is another perk of the Nectar Purchase card that you will hopefully never need.
 If anything you buy on your card is damaged or stolen within 90 days of purchase, American Express will repair it, replace it, or refund you (up to £2,500 per item).
 This affords a level of protection especially to larger purchases.